boom-army/docs/content/en/blog/build-diary-13/index.md

 images: ["news.png"]
 contributors: ["harkl"]
 ---

+We've just ticked over 22k posts on Boom Army which is a pretty big milestone IMO.

 This release sees enough updates to warrant a new minor version of the platform, and we're now at v0.6.0.
 Here's the things Boom has delivered since the last update.